snss231/tp/docs/UserGuide.md

 ### Editing the data file

+NUS Classes data are saved into two JSON files:
+* `[JAR file location]/data/addressbook.json` for contact data
+* `[JAR file location/data/tasklist.json` for task data

-NUS Classes data are saved as a JSON file `[JAR file location]/data/addressbook.json`.
-Advanced users are welcome to update data directly by editing that data file.
+Advanced users are welcome to update data directly by editing these data files.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to the data file makes its format invalid, NUS Classes will discard all data and start with an empty data file at the next run.
 </div>

-### Archiving data files `[coming in v2.0]`

-_Details coming soon ..._
+### Importing contacts from a data file : `import`

+Imports a list of contacts from a .csv file.

+Format: `import fp/FILENAME`

+* The .csv file must contain the following 5 headers (Name, Phone, Email, Github, Tags).
+Any other headers will be ignored.
+* Tags in the .csv file should be separated with a `/` character.
+* If there are repeated headers, the first one will be considered.
+* Invalid csv entries (e.g. due to invalid or duplicate fields) will be skipped, but valid entries will still be added.

+Examples:
+* `import fp/data/data.csv` will import all valid entries from the `data.csv` folder in the `/data` directory of the NUS Classes folder.

 --------------------------------------------------------------------------------------------------------------------